-- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various district courts with jurisdiction in Fayette County. - (b) These rules apply to the filing of documents in cases before the various district courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.
+- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the district court and county courts with jurisdiction in Medina County. - (b) These rules apply to the filing of documents in cases before the district court and county courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.